 Frequent hand washing is one of the best ways to avoid being exposed to the virus and prevent the spread of COVID-19.
 Wash your hands thoroughly for at least twenty seconds with soap and water when able, and use alcohol-based hand sanitizer when soap and water is not available.
 The CDC also recommends wearing a face mask when in public places.
 The CDC also recommends wearing a face mask when in public places.
 Additionally, remember to cover any coughs or sneezes, stay social distant when possible, and sanitize all surfaces that may have come into contact with germs.
 These simple steps can help prevent the spread of disease in the workplace.

 In addition to understanding these fundamental hygiene and cleaning tips, it’s important that your whole workplace is on the same page about what is needed to keep COVID-19 at bay.
 You also need to share the company’s official policy for sick leave, temperature checks, and working from home so everyone knows the options available to them.
 The more transparency there is, the likely it is that everyone will be on board with the policies.

-CHI St. Joseph Health is here to bring your family healthcare resources for all your needs, from well visits to chronic disease management and emergency care.
+St. Joseph Health is here to bring your family healthcare resources for all your needs, from well visits to chronic disease management and emergency care.
 If you’d like more information on the pandemic, visit our COVID-19 Information Hub.
-You can now also schedule a virtual visit with one of our CHI St. Joseph and Texas A&M Health Network physicians.
+You can now also schedule a virtual visit with one of our St. Joseph and Texas A&M Health Network physicians.